 San Juan Capistrano is the latest addition to the Hennessey's franchise.
 It's located right across the street from Mission San Juan Capistrano and a block from the Metrolink station, so if you're taking the Metrolink down to see the Mission, you can stop in for a pint.

 A divey and extremely popular local sports bar and restaurant in a strip mall on Bushard near Garfield in Huntington Beach.
 It's also one of the best bargains for weekend brunch in Orange County.
-Weekday lunch specials under $5.
+Weekday lunch specials are a steal.